joshmartinez1031-hue/capital-one-cloud-grc-case-study/README.md

 ## Root Cause Analysis

-The following table identifies the primary control failures and governance weakness that contributed to the Capital One Breach
+The following table identifies the primary control failures and governance weaknesses that contributed to the Capital One Breach

 | Security Area | Control Failure | Risk Impact |
 |---------------|-----------------|-------------|